learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 When the function is _called_, it assigns `dogName = "Byron"` and `dogBreed = "poodle"`.
-The parameters are usable inside the function body _as if_ they had been set with `let` inside the function.
+The parameters are usable inside the function body _as if_ they had been set with `const` inside the function.

 Because our function is now more _general_, we can: